-Let’s start the clarification with the meaning of ‘Eid’ that in Arabic translates as ‘Festival’ or ‘Celebration’.
-In Islam, there are two Eid festivals: Eid al-Fitr and Eid-al-Adha.
-Both the most important, but at different times and different traditions.
-So, if you want to ask “When is the Eid in Morocco?”, always specify which one.
+Let’s start the clarification with the meaning of ‘Eid’, that in Arabic translates as ‘Festival’ or ‘Celebration’.
+In Islam, there are two Eid celebrations: Eid al-Fitr and Eid-al-Adha.
+Both are the most important, but at different times and traditions.
+So, if you want to ask, “When is Eid in Morocco?” always specify which one.

-Eid al-Fitr (also called “Festival of Breaking the Fast”) celebration starts at the end of the holy month of Ramadan.
-During the Eid al-Fitr, Muslims participates in communal prayers, listen to a khutba (special prayer) and give zakat al-fitr charity.
+Eid al-Fitr (also called the “Festival of Breaking the Fast”) celebration starts at the end of the holy month of Ramadan.
+During Eid al-Fitr, Muslims participate in communal prayers, listen to a khutba (special prayer) and give zakat al-fitr charity.

-The Eid al-Fitr (also called “Festival of Breaking the Fast”) starts at the end of the holy month Ramadan.
+The Eid al-Fitr (also called the “Festival of Breaking the Fast”) starts at the end of the holy month of Ramadan.
 Its date is announced by the young moon appearing in the sky.
-During the Eid al-Fitr Muslims participates in communal prayers, reunite with friends and families, involving gift-giving, and zakat al-fitr charity.
-Of course, food has an important role in the Eid al-Fitr celebration.
+During Eid al-Fitr, Muslims participate in communal prayers, reunite with friends and families, involve gift-giving, and zakat al-fitr charity.
+Of course, food has an essential role in the Eid al-Fitr celebration.

 In Morocco, this celebration begins early in the morning, just before sunrise, after Muslim men gather for common prayer.
-At the same time, women prepare a special breakfast of Eid al-Fitr, which usually consists of Moroccan pancakes.
+At the same time, women prepare a special breakfast for Eid al-Fitr, which usually consists of Moroccan pancakes.
 After the pray, families gather together for breakfast, lunch and dinner.
-It’s common to buy new clothes and small gifts for children.
+In addition, it’s common to buy new clothes and small gifts for children.

 Up to 48 hours before the Eid al-Fitr prayer, Muslims must pay Zakat Al Fitr, a charity taken for the poor.
-The minimum amount of Zakat Al Fitr, fixed by the government, last year it was 13 DH per person.
+In 2020, the minimum amount of Zakat Al Fitr, fixed by the government, was 13 DH per person.